Penobscot Bay Marine Data

 Wynken

 The oceanic site is in lower Penobscot Bay, at Hurricane Island.
 It is located near our experimental aquaculture lease to provide farm-based research projects with continuous, high-quality environmental data.
-It is a USCG-permitted private aid to navigation (PATON), and appears on charts as Hurricane Island Research Buoy A. This site will be brought online in April 2025.
+It is a USCG-permitted private aid to navigation (PATON), and appears on charts as Hurricane Island Research Buoy A. This site has been online in April 2025.
+You can find real-time and historical data here.

 Blynken

-We are currently selecting a second site near Islesboro.
-It will be on the western side of the island, “in the river”, likely near Ram Island and Sprague Ledge.
-Site selection is being done in collaboration with community members and marine-dependent businesses.
+Our middle bay site is on the western side of Islesboro, “in the river”, at Seal Harbor.
+Site selection was done in collaboration with community members and marine-dependent businesses.
 This site has more freshwater influence, and experiences reversing flows depending on river discharge and weather patterns.
-It will be deployed and brought online in June 2025.
+The Seal Harbor site has been online since May 2025.
+Go here for real-time and historical data.

 Nod